 - 1 1/2 Ounces White Rum

 - 1 Ounce Club Soda

-- Add mint leaves to a cocktail shaker and lightly muddle them -- Muddling mint too long will give it a grassy taste.
+- Add 6 fresh mint leaves to a cocktail shaker and lightly muddle, making sure not to over-muddle as this will give your cocktail a grassy taste.

-- Top with club soda, garnish with mint sprigs, and enjoy!
+- Top with club soda, garnish with mint leaves, and enjoy!